carloslodelar/cardano-course/create-a-stake-pool/runtime-system-options.md

 cardano-node: Usage: <prog> <args> [+RTS <rtsopts> | -RTS <args>] ... --RTS <args>
 cardano-node:
 cardano-node:    +RTS    Indicates run time system options follow
-cardano-node:    -RTS    Indicates program arguments follow
+cardano-node:    -RTS    Indicates program arguments to follow
 cardano-node:   --RTS    Indicates that ALL subsequent arguments will be given to the
 cardano-node:            program (including any of these RTS flags)
 cardano-node: